Rishi-Mishra0704/noty/README.md

 For seamless testing, utilize the provided JSON data in `json_for_postman.txt` with Postman.

+## Note:
+- **Accessing the API requires authentication.**
+- **To authenticate, either login or sign up if not already registered.
+Upon successful authentication, you will receive a token in the response.
+This token must be passed in the Header under the Authorization field for subsequent requests.**
+- **You can use the user JSON for sign up or login available in the `json_for_postman.txt` file.**

 ### Testing
 To run the tests, execute the following command: